-Issuers need to be certain that they do not pay for either the MSRB Underwriting and Transaction Assessment fee, which dealers are prohibited to pass along to issuers under MSRB Rule A-131, nor the SIFMA Municipal Assessment fee, which is no longer in place.
-Additionally, issuers should not allow the underwriter to pass through to them any fees that are assessed on the underwriters firm as part of a new Governmental Accounting Standards Board (GASB) fee.
+Issuers should consult with their municipal advisor and bond counsel to be certain that they do not pay for any fees which dealers are prohibited to pass along to issuers.
+Additionally, issuers should not allow the underwriter to pass through to them any fees that are assessed on the underwriter’s firm as part of a new Governmental Accounting Standards Board (GASB) fee.

-- GFOA Best Practice, Issuers Role in Selecting Underwriters Counsel, 2009.
+- GFOA Best Practice, Issuer’s Role in Selecting Underwriter’s Counsel

-- GFOA Best Practice, Pricing Bonds in a Negotiated Sale, 2009.
+- GFOA Best Practice, Pricing Bonds in a Negotiated Sale.

-- GFOA Best Practice, Selecting Underwriters for a Negotiated Bond Sale, 2008
+- GFOA Best Practice, Selecting Underwriters for a Negotiated Bond Sale

-- Debt Issuance and Management: A Guide for Smaller Governments, James C. Joseph, GFOA, 1994.
+- Debt Issuance and Management: A Guide for Smaller Governments, James C. Joseph, GFOA,.